 Everywhere you look (tech startups, big tech companies, and throughout most of the business world), you see company founders and leadership teams whose "strategy" boils down to "do all the things" and "be everything for all people."

-When I ask them what market they're going after, they will say things like "we're focusing on getting more SaaS companies, game developers, and advertising agencies on our platform."
+If you ask them what market they're going after, they'll say things like "we're focusing on getting more SaaS companies, small businesses, and advertising agencies on our platform."

 When I ask who, exactly, their ideal customers are, they'll say something like "our target customers are knowledge workers who want to become better versions of themselves."

-And when I ask about their distribution plan, they'll say "we're aggressively pursuing viral acquisition, paid social, content marketing, and SEO."
+And when I ask how they intend to distribute their product and grow their users and cash, they'll say "we're aggressively pursuing viral acquisition, paid social, content marketing, and SEO."

-Of course, "focusing on SaaS companies, game developers, and ad agencies" is the opposite of focusing.
+Of course, "focusing on SaaS companies, small businesses, and ad agencies" is the opposite of focusing.
 "Knowledge workers who want to be better versions of themselves" is such a vague and broad category that it doesn't rise to the level of "target."

-And for the record, almost everyone makes plans to grow through viral acquisition, social media, content, and SEO, and only a tiny fraction of them use even a single one of these channels effectively.
+And for the record, just about every company expects to grow through viral acquisition, social media, content marketing, and SEO, and only a fraction of them leverage even a single one of these channels effectively.

 STILL not ready to sign up yet?
 Keep scrollin'.